 Phone: (575) 387-2900

-Location: Salman Ranch is located at La Cueva, at the intersection of Highways 442 and 518, about five miles east of Mora.
+Location: La Cueva Farm is located at La Cueva, at the intersection of Highways 442 and 518, about five miles east of Mora.

 Coyote Creek State Park: Coyote Creek State Park, one of the most heavily stocked trout waters in the state, is nestled 7,700 ft in the eastern foothills of the Sangre de Cristo Mountains.
 With numerous camping and picnicking sites, some with electric hookups.
 The park also has showers, a playground, and a two-mile nature trail where visitors can enjoy the area’s wildlife and seasonal wildflowers.